amar-codingenthusiast/news-monkey3/README.md

 # News Monkey

-News Monkey is a React app that utilizes the [News API](https://gnews.io/) to fetch and display top headlines from various news categories.
+News Monkey is a React app that utilizes the [GNews API](https://gnews.io/) to fetch and display top headlines from various news categories.

 ## Project Acknowledgment
 ### TEN News App – Created and Maintained by me
 This project, News Monkey, was initially developed by me as a personal project.
 It is now utilized by TEN Company, which has integrated it into their news services.
 I take full credit for the development and deployment of this application.

-The live version of the TEN News app can be accessed [here](https://ten-news.vercel.app).<br/>
+The live version of the TEN News app can be accessed [here](https://ten-news-vert.vercel.app).<br/>
 And The live version of the News Monkey app can be accessed [here](https://amar-codingenthusiast.github.io/news-monkey3).

 ## Getting Started